Felony dog attack laws ::

 Colorado

 Colorado statute § 18-9-204.5 was enacted in 1991.
 The owner of a dangerous dog that inflicts serious bodily injury to a person commits a class 1 misdemeanor.
 A second offense of serious bodily injury to a person is a class 6 felony.
-The owner of a dangerous dog that causes the death of a person is a class 5 felony -- causing death is a strict liability crime.
-After three pit bulls killed Jennifer Brooke in 2003, the owner pleaded guilty to owning a dangerous dog causing death.
-1
+The owner of a dangerous dog that causes the death of a person is a class 5 felony -- causing the death of a person is a strict liability crime.
+After two pit bulls killed 88-year old Mary Gehring in 2022, both owners pleaded guilty to owning a dangerous dog causing death.1

 Colorado Felony Dog Attack Law